IT-Academy-BCN/ita-directory/README.md

 1. When new features or fixes are required we create a new issue.
 2. Issues are assigned to one person.
 3. The number of the issue is created as a new branch name following git branch naming conventions: https://deepsource.io/blog/git-branch-naming-conventions/
-4. Once the issue is resolved, a new pull-request from your branch to development is required.
+4. Once the issue is resolved, a new pull-request from your branch to main is required.

 ### Project files: